fastoch/Linux/shell_ninja.md

 display the entire contents of a file:
 `cat .bashrc`

+display the entire contents of a file and show line numbers:
+`cat -n .bash_history`

 >[!note]
->cat was created to concatenate files to standard output, run `cat --help` to know more
+>cat's primary function is to concatenate files to standard output, run `cat --help` to know more

 ## more